Quaerite et invenietis — "Seek and you will find"

 destabilizing levels of cultural conflict.”
 Civilizations which decay like this, if it goes unchecked, eventually

-collapse, generally devolving into authoritarian rule, or a structure
+collapse, generally devolving into authoritarian rule or disappear from history altogether.

 • Our